frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/inventory-report.rst

 Consumed by SO                 Displays the quantity consumed by sales orders.

+Total in progress              | Sum of the manufacturing/purchase/distribution order quantities in progress.
+                               | The shipping/starting date of the order must be before the start date
+                               | of the time bucket and the receiving/enddate of the order must be after
+                                 the end date of the time bucket to be considered in progress.

+Work in progress MO            Sum of the manufacturing order quantities in progress in that time bucket.

+On order PO                    Sum of the purchase order quantities on order in that time bucket.

+In transit DO                  Sum of the distribution order quantities in transit in that time bucket.

 End inventory                  | Inventory in the buffer at the end of the time bucket.
                                | A drill down menu is available to see the detail of the consuming and
                                  producing operations, and to see the demands the consumed material is used